cosmos72/gomacro/README.md

 Almost complete.

-The main missing features are:
+The main limitations and missing features are:

-* importing 3rd party libraries on non-Linux systems is cumbersome - see [Importing packages](#Importing packages)
+* importing 3rd party libraries on non-Linux systems is cumbersome - see [Importing packages](#importing-packages).
 * some corner cases using interpreted interfaces, as interface -> interface type assertions and type switches, are not implemented yet.
 * out-of-order code.
 Types, constants, variables and functions must be declared **before** using them.
 * switching to a different package (if you absolutely need it, the older and slower `gomacro.classic.Interp` supports switching to a different package)